- Director, Value Creation, Private Investments

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 Here, we share our views on public-market governance best practices for shareholder rights, board composition, and executive compensation.
-This year, we created a deep dive Governance Guide for Private Companies for our portfolio companies’ exclusive use.
-Learn more about the guide at the bottom of this piece or visit our ESG insights for private companies collection to explore a wide range of resources on ESG in private markets.
+This year, we released our Executive Compensation Guide for Private Companies — as a complement to last year’s Governance Guide for Private Companies — for our portfolio companies’ exclusive use.
+Learn more about these guides at the bottom of this piece or visit our Insights for private companies collection to explore our wide range of private-market value creation resources.

 Shareholder rights are significant inputs into a company’s governance analysis.
 We encourage portfolio companies to proactively adopt the below best practices over time.
-While we typically engage on these topics rather than vote against the board, rising market expectations have increased votes against directors for these issues among investors more broadly.
+While we typically engage on these topics rather than vote against the board, some other public-market asset managers may enforce more stringent voting policies.
+For a summary of large public investors’ policies, please review our Governance Guide for Private Companies.

 In our view, businesses create shareholder value by appointing directors who foster healthy debate in the boardroom, develop constructive relationships with management, and bring an array of relevant skills and experience.
 This requires boards to elect highly qualified directors who contribute insights from a broad range of perspectives.
 We understand that board composition is a complex topic and use the below considerations as a starting place in our analysis.